benwzj/benwzj.github.io/_posts/2020-04-04-flex-layout-css.md

 Displays an element as an inline-level block container. inline is the base, this container is located inside inline level.
 And the container inside is block.

-## Flex layout
+## Flexbox layout

-The detail of what happens when `display: flex` is declared is defined in the **CSS Flexible Box Model** specification.
+The detail of what happens when `display: flex` is declared is defined in the **CSS Flexbox layout Model** specification.
-First, Container need to be `display: flex;`
+First, Container need to be `display: flex;`.
+And then the direct child elements of a flex container automatically becomes flexible (flex) items.

-### flex property

-The `flex` property sets the flexible length on flexible items.
-It is a shorthand property for:`flex-grow; flex-shrink;flex-basis;`
+The flex container properties are:
+- flex-direction
+- flex-wrap
+- flex-flow
+- justify-content
+- align-items
+- align-content

+The flex item properties are:
+- order
 - flex-grow
-A number specifying how much the item will grow relative to the rest of the flexible items inside the same container.
 - flex-shrink
-A number specifying how much the item will shrink relative to the rest of the flexible items
 - flex-basis
-specifies the initial length of a flexible item.
-Legal values: `"auto", "inherit","initial"` or a number followed by "%", "px", "em" or any other length unit
+- flex
+- align-self

+## Flex Container Properties

 ### flex-direction Property
 It specifies the direction of the flexible items.